STEllAR-GROUP/hpx/docs/sphinx/manual/writing_distributed_hpx_applications.rst

     typedef some_component::some_member_action some_component_some_action;
     HPX_REGISTER_ACTION(some_component_some_action);

-Granted, these macro invocations are a bit more complex than for simple global functions, however we believe they are still manageable.
+While these macro invocations are a bit more complex than those for simple global functions, they should still be manageable.

-The most important macro invocation is the :c:macro:`HPX_DEFINE_COMPONENT_ACTION` in the header file as this defines the action type we need to invoke the member function.
-For a complete example of a simple component action see [hpx_link examples/quickstart/component_in_executable.cpp..component_in_executable.cpp]
+The most important macro invocation is the :c:macro:`HPX_DEFINE_COMPONENT_ACTION` in the header file as this defines the action type needed to invoke the member function.
+For a complete example of a simple component action, see [hpx_link examples/quickstart/component_in_executable.cpp..component_in_executable.cpp]

 .. _action_invocation: